jernejmarcic/oldSchool/Geograpy/Check your Understandin and Exam Practice U3.md

 Older dependency ratio is a term used to describe the number of [[Older dependant]] to the [[Working age population]]

 2. **Describe Japans population structure**
-Japan has a very high number of {Old}[[Older dependant]] in comparison to their [[Working age population]].
+Japan has a very high number of [[Older dependant]] in comparison to their [[Working age population]].
 They also struggle with having having a low [[Younger dependant]] ratio.
 In short Japan has too many old people and too little children are being born.
 This is better explained in [[Case study Japan]].

 3. **Distinguish between pro-natalist policies and anti-natalist policies** A pro-natalist policy is a policy that encourages famalies to have children for example in the [[Case study Russia]].